 Granted, I was an experienced swimmer and didn’t make much of a splash.
 However, I did leave a wake behind me.
 Against the glassy sea, it was noticeable.
 Being blonde in a country of dark hair, when people saw me, they had a tendency to stare.
 At times children who had never seen such an apparition as myself were frightened to see pale skin, blue eyes and blonde hair.
 So, when the people on the beach watched me swim with staring eyes, I paid no attention.

 When my energy began to wear down, I went toward the beach where I entered the water.
 When the water was shallow enough to stand up, I did so.
 It was then that I noticed the water was filled with Aurelia jellyfish.
 The heads of each was between 3-4 inches across and the tentacles about 4-5 inches long.
 They were a clear/whitish color in the water and were EVERYPLACE.
 Egads, I thought, will they sting me?

 At that point in time, I was very frightened.
-I had to walk through the chest high water to the beach through what must have been hundreds of jellyfish.
+I had to walk through the chest high water to the beach through what must have been thousands of jellyfish.
 If that mass of jellyfish had been distributed along my swimming route, there must have been millions.
-About every square foot of water held one or two.
+About every square foot of water held one or two or more.